-1. Are they a fiduciary financial advisor?
+1. Are you a fiduciary financial advisor 100% of the time?

-Do they uphold a fiduciary standard 100% of the time or do they just adhere to a suitability standard?
+Do they uphold a fiduciary standard 100% of the time or just adhere to a suitability standard?
 A suitability standard just means that an advisor has to recommend a product for you that is suitable.
 They could receive a bigger commission off of one product or another, or, recommend that you move funds from one place to another and it may not be in your best interest.

-2. How does the financial advisor get paid?
+2. How do you get paid?

 Financial advisors and planners are paid in three different ways.

-The first way that a financial planner can get paid is with commission.
-This is when the financial advisor gets paid money on the products they sell you.
+- Commission-based financial advisor: The first way that a financial planner can get paid is with a commission.
+This is when the financial advisor gets paid money for the products they sell you.
 It may be a one-time commission over the period of the product.
 Commissions are typically paid directly to the financial advisor from the company.
 You will never actually get a bill for it but it’s still important to look for and ask about.
 Unfortunately, because of these fees, the products are often higher priced than a similar product on the market.

-3. Is your financial advisor educated, credentialed, and experienced?
+3. Are you educated, credentialed, and experienced?

 Unlike other professions, there’s not one specific way to become a financial planner.
 There are over 200 different designations.
 It’s vital for you to understand how they got that designation, and more importantly, what it means for you and your financial plan.
 Here are some of the more common ones that you may come across in your search.